mbanani/adviser_networks/README.md

         the problem tackled is very different, and very specific to language QA
 - [x] Better metrics -- include priors calculated properly!
     - Priors are currently calculated using the same dataset.
-- [ ] Move viewpoint estimation code to Adviser
+- [x] Move viewpoint estimation code to Adviser
     - [x] Figure out a nice way of including everything in the same repo ?!
     - [x] Remove dependancy on old weights (NPY and PTH)
-    - [ ] Output a saved dictionary that Adviser can easily operate over
+    - [x] Output a saved dictionary that Adviser can easily operate over
-- [ ] Import code from the viewpoint_estimation repository!
+- [ ] Import adviser code from the viewpoint_estimation repository!
     - [x] Move Code!
     - [ ] Edit dataset wrapper to be more comprehensible
     - [ ] Replicate results on Caffe model estimates